 Renee is a board certified licensed massage therapist and has worked as office administrator at TurningPoint since the organization was founded.
 Renee shares her passion to work with women with breast cancer and has a number of family members and friends who are survivors.
 Originally from Illinois, she’s been a transplanted Georgian for many years.
 In her leisure time, Renee enjoys travel, riding her bicycle and being outdoors in nature.

-From Eastern New York, Sandy relocated to Georgia just over four years ago.
-Having family members and friends who have been affected by breast cancer, Sandy is learning many new and exciting things here at TurningPoint.
+From Eastern New York, Sandy relocated to Georgia 6 years ago.
+Having family members and friends who have been affected by breast cancer, Sandy has learned many new and exciting things here at TurningPoint.
 Here in Georgia, Sandy continues to enjoy her community volunteer work.

 Jill Binkley, PT, MSc, CLTExecutive Director